HOGENT-Web/csharp/chapters/07/slides/presentation.md

 ### Caution
 # Extra

-The following material is not mandatory for this course but a "nice-to-know" and *could be* the future.
+The following material is not mandatory for this course but a "nice-to-know".

 ---